How do I become a candidate for ordained ministry or licensed local ministry?

 Contact your District Superintendent.

 If you and your pastor feel that licensed local ministry or ordained ministry is the work God is calling you to, your next step is to write your District Superintendent.
 Ask your pastor if you are not sure who that is.
 In your letter or email talk about your call to ministry and ask to begin the candidacy process.
 Your District Superintendent may want to meet with you so that you can discuss your call in person.
 You will tell your call story many times; this is a great way to practice.
-Depending on your conversation with your District Superintendent you will become a declared candidate and be registered in UMCARES (United Methodist Candidate and Record Entry System) and assigned a mentor to help you complete the next steps of the process.
+Depending on your conversation with your District Superintendent you will become a declared candidate and be registered in Passage and assigned an advisor and mentor to help you complete the next steps of the process.